Factbox: Dow crosses 21,000 threshold: facts & figures

 ** The longest stretch between such milestones has been the 3,630 days needed for the index to close above the 2,000 barrier, reached on Jan.
 8, 1987.

-** Apple (AAPL.O) has been the best performer on the index since the 20,000 mark, with a gain of 14.7 percent.
-It is also the top boosts to the price-weighted Dow, contributing 122.65 points.
+** Apple has been the best performer on the index since the 20,000 mark, with a gain of 13.6 percent.
+It is also one of the top boosts to the price-weighted Dow, contributing about 115 points.

-** Two other stocks contributed more than 100 Dow points each since the 20,000 milestone: Goldman Sachs (GS.N) and Boeing (BA.N)
+** Since the Dow is a price- and not a market capitalization-weighted index, Goldman Sachs, the most expensive stock in the Dow at nearly $254 per share, is also responsible for being a top boost to the index's most recent 1,000 climb.
+The bank has also added about 114 points despite a market capitalization more than seven times smaller than Apple's.

 ** Goldman was the biggest contributor in the Dow's march from 19,000 to 20,000, adding about 167 points.

-** Intel (INTC.O) was the worst performing stock during the most recent 1,000 point run, down almost 5 percent.
-The stock is the third-biggest drag on the index, subtracting 12.8 points.
+** Intel has been the worst performing stock during the most recent 1,000 point run, down about 6 percent.
+The stock is the third-biggest drag on the index, subtracting 15.4 points.

-** The top two drags on the index during the move to 21,000 are both oil companies - Chevron (CVX.N) and Exxon Mobil (XOM.N) - which subtracted nearly 23 and 16 points respectively from the Dow.
+** The top two drags on the index during the move to 21,000 are both oil companies - Chevron and Exxon Mobil - which have subtracted about 28 and 17 points, respectively, from the Dow.